Getting Married: An Overview

 Getting married is a big decision, and it isn't just about making a lifelong commitment to your partner: Marriage is a legal contract.
-When you get married, you not only accept rights and benefits but also take on legal and financial obligations.
+When you get married, you not only accept rights and benefits, but you also take on legal and financial obligations.

 Definition of Marriage